phalcon-kit/docs/docs/services/console.md

 ## Overview

-The Console Service in Zemit plays a role in managing Command Line Interface (CLI) interactions within the framework.
+The Console Service in Phalcon Kit plays a role in managing Command Line Interface (CLI) interactions within the framework.
 It serves as the backbone for executing console commands, scripts, and background tasks, which are essential for both development and production environments.

 ### Importance in CLI Operations

 In modern web development, CLI operations are indispensable for a range of tasks such as migrations, batch processing, and automation scripts.
-The Zemit Console Service provides the necessary tools and structure to execute these operations effectively and efficiently.
+The Phalcon Kit Console Service provides the necessary tools and structure to execute these operations effectively and efficiently.

 ### Integration with the Core Console Component

-The core of this service is the Console Component (`\Zemit\Core\Console`), which is seamlessly integrated into Zemit's architecture.
+The core of this service is the Console Component (`\PhalconKit\Core\Console`), which is seamlessly integrated into Phalcon Kit's architecture.
 This integration allows for a streamlined approach to handling CLI commands, ensuring they are processed accurately and reliably.